jtopham/jtopham_dev/README.md

 <br>

-#### This repo serves as real estate for the storing and organization
-of insensitive code, figures and reports from various bioinformatics projects I've been a part of.
+#### This repo serves as real estate for the storing and organization of insensitive code, figures and reports from various bioinformatics projects I've been a part of.
 I've placed emphasis on including tools that I have developed, that are of high enough quality / practicality that they may be useful for others!

 <br>
 <br>

-&nbsp;&nbsp; :sheep: &nbsp;&nbsp; :sheep: &nbsp;&nbsp; :sheep:&nbsp;&nbsp; :sheep: &nbsp;&nbsp; :sheep: &nbsp;&nbsp; :sheep:&nbsp;&nbsp; :sheep: &nbsp;&nbsp; :sheep: &nbsp;&nbsp; :sheep:
+&nbsp;&nbsp; :sheep: &nbsp;&nbsp; :sheep: &nbsp;&nbsp; :sheep:&nbsp;&nbsp; :sheep: &nbsp;&nbsp; :sheep: &nbsp;&nbsp; :sheep:&nbsp;&nbsp; :sheep: &nbsp;&nbsp; :sheep: &nbsp;&nbsp; :sheep:&nbsp;&nbsp; :sheep: &nbsp;&nbsp; :sheep: &nbsp;&nbsp; :sheep:

 ### **Projects**